grantshandy/image-noise/README.md

 image-noise = "0.1.0"
 ```

-Really, this is a simple wrapper over
+Really, this is a simple wrapper over [txture](https://docs.rs/txture/), making it easier to be used with the [image](https://docs.rs/image/) crate.

 ```rust
 let image = image_noise::noise_image(1000, 10);